 NAM is started shortly after birth to guide the growth of the facial bones to narrow the gap in the gums.
 As the width of the gap is reduced, the shape of the lip and nose can be improved prior to surgery.
 We believe that NAM allows us to achieve better functional and aesthetic results and may lead to needing less surgery in future.

-What are the goals of NAM treatment?
+What are the benefits of Nasoalveolar Molding (NAM)?

-- Align and approximate the gums
+- Aligns and approximates the gums

 NAM uses a custom-made molding plate that we call a NAM appliance.
 The appliance fits the gums like a denture and works by guiding the growth of the ends of the gums toward one another.
 This narrows the width of the cleft.